Mike Sullivan (ice hockey): Coaching career

 On May 1, 2014, Sullivan, along with head coach John Tortorella, were relieved of their respective duties in the Canucks organization.
 Sullivan subsequently joined the Chicago Blackhawks as a player development coach.

 On June 18, 2015, the Pittsburgh Penguins named Sullivan as the new head coach of their American Hockey League affiliate, the Wilkes-Barre/Scranton Penguins.

 He was named head coach of the Pittsburgh Penguins on December 12, 2015, upon the firing of then-head coach Mike Johnston.

 On June 12, 2016, Sullivan became just the sixth head coach in NHL history to win the Stanley Cup after being hired mid-season.
 He did so when the Penguins defeated the San Jose Sharks in the 2016 Stanley Cup Finals.
-Sullivan joined both Scotty Bowman (1992) and Dan Bylsma (2009) as the third coach in franchise history to win the Stanley Cup following a mid-season coaching change.
+Sullivan joined both Scotty Bowman (1992) and Dan Bylsma (2009) as the third coach in franchise history (and the sixth in NHL history) to win the Stanley Cup following a mid-season coaching change.
 Sullivan is also the first coach to lead the Penguins to consecutive Stanley Cup championships with their victory over the Nashville Predators in the 2017 Stanley Cup Finals, and is the only American-born head coach to win the Stanley Cup multiple times.

 On December 16, 2017, he recorded his 100th career win with the Penguins becoming just the fourth coach to do so for the organization.

 On July 5, 2019, Sullivan signed a four-year contract extension.

 After a 5–2 win against the Chicago Blackhawks on October 16, 2021, Sullivan became the winningest coach in the Penguins history, surpassing Dan Bylsma's record with 253 wins behind the Penguins bench.

-Personal life

-Sullivan and his wife, Kate, have three children, daughters Kaitlin and Kiley and son Matthew.
+On April 12, 2023, with the New York Islanders victory over the Montreal Canadiens, the Penguins missed the playoffs for the first time since the 2005–06 season.

+After 10 seasons as head coach, Sullivan was relieved of his coaching duties with the Penguins on April 28, 2025.
+His dismissal came following the 2024–25 season, where the team failed to qualify for the playoffs for the third straight season.

+On May 2, 2025, Sullivan was named the head coach of the New York Rangers.